Man Arrested After Pursuit In Stolen SUV In Lake Forest

 The driver was not found, police said.
 He was described as a black male, thought to be in his 20s, wearing jeans and a white t-shirt.

-Miller-Alford, who lives in North Chicago, was scheduled to appear in bond court on Sunday.
+Miller-Alford, who lives in North Chicago, is due back in court on Wednesday, the Lake County sheriff’s office said.